 Posted in How To on April 18th, 2013

 Ask around, what are the 3 main elements that you have tested on your landing page?
-I think 9 out of 10 people will tell you that they have tested their CTAs at some point in their testing process.
+I think 9 out of 10 people will tell you that they have tested their call-to-actions (CTAs) at some point in their testing process.

-CTAs are not only easy to fondle with (many times) but are also the main element that you ultimately want your visitors to notice and click.
-Anyone who has tried A/B testing knows what a good CTA can do for their conversion rates.
-This is why some of the most common A/B tests involve change of red CTA to orange, yellow to green and so on; or, people often love playing around with its button size (if it’s large, they make it small; if it’s small, they make it large) and then track which one converts better.
+CTA Buttons are not only easy to play with but are also the main element that you ultimately want your visitors to notice and click.
+Anyone who has tried A/B testing knows what a good call-to-action can do for their conversion rates.
+This is why some of the most common A/B tests involve change of red button to orange, yellow to green and so on; or, people often love playing around with its button size (if it’s large, they make it small; if it’s small, they make it large) and then track which one converts better.

 Again, you’ll first have to test these suggestions, and see which combinations work best in your case.**